rick-suspends/DevEx-Docs-Validator/README.md

   * **Reduce Friction:** Quickly validate Markdown, link health, and asset coherence in a GitHub Actions workflow.
   * **Improve DX:** Provide immediate, clear feedback to developers submitting documentation changes.

+### Access Jekyll Example

+In the `/docs` directory is a functional Jekyll system with all the elements you need to build out your own Jekyll project.

+See the Jekyll out put at [Jekyll Docs Validator Docs](https://rick-suspends.github.io/DevEx-Docs-Validator/).

 -----

 ## 🛠️ Getting Started (Using the Template)